VOLUNTEER & INTERN

 Volunteers are the lifeblood of the Park-McCullough House.
 Without their tireless efforts, the house would be lost.
+Additionally, college students interested in gathering more experience are invited to contact us for internships.
 There are numerous ways to get involved, and the house is always looking for new faces.
 Listed below are just a few of the major operational functions that volunteers help with on a daily basis.

 Docents, Curation & Exhibits

 The family were notoriously good record keepers, and the mansion is brimming with letters, photos and ledgers that give us an amazing view into the daily lives of those living in the Gilded Age.
 Volunteers can lead tours and help with preservation.
 They can also do independent research to put together brochures and exhibits.
 There are truly a limitless number of stories to be told.

 The 200 acre estate is one of the main attractions of the Park-McCullough House.
 Even when the house isn't open for tours the grounds are open for visitors to tour.
 The Victorian gardens are a focal point for guests and weddings.
 With such an expansive property there is always something to do.
 Whether it's a green thumb, or preservation of the mansion, a helping hand is always welcome.

 Current Internships for 2017 Season

 Internships are available from May-November at Park-McCullough, and are open to full or part-time availability.
 Internships in multiple facets of house operations include, but are not limited to: Administration, Curation, Management, Event Marketing, History & Art History.
 Additionally, internships can be customized to the interns interests.
 Internships are currently volunteer based, and unpaid.
 Interested individuals are encouraged to fill out the contact form below.